FHA 203(b) Loans vs FHA 203(k) Loans

 Are there limits on the renovation costs for an FHA 203(k) loan?

-With a limited FHA 203(k) loan, homebuyers can finance up to $35,000 in their home loan to repair their home.
-A standard 203(k) loan, on the other hand, can finance major rehabilitation and repairs as long as the costs are at least $5,000.
-The total cost of the loan and renovation cannot exceed the FHA Maximum Loan Limit which in 2025 is $524,225 for a single-family home in most places.
+With a limited FHA 203(k) loan, homebuyers can finance up to $75,000 in their home loan to repair their home.
+A standard 203(k) loan, meanwhile, can finance major rehabilitation and repairs as long as the costs are at least $5,000.
+The total cost of the loan and renovation cannot exceed the FHA Maximum Loan Limit, which was $541,287 in 2025 for a single-family home in most places.

 Are interest rates different for 203(b) and 203(k) loans?

-FHA 203(k) loans typically have interest rates that are about 0.75% to 1.00% higher than standard FHA loans, according to The Mortgage Reports.
+FHA 203(k) loans typically have interest rates that are about 0.75% to 1% higher than standard FHA loans, according to The Mortgage Reports.
+You should also consider that you’ll be paying interest on the full amount, which includes the repair and renovation costs that are rolled into the 203(k) mortgage.

 Photo credit: iStock/andresr